iterative/dvc.org/static/docs/commands-reference/lock.md

 ## Description

 Lock is useful to avoid syncing data from the top of a pipeline and keep iterating on the last stages only.
-In this sense `lock` makes a stage file to behave as a `.dvc` file that would be created by `dvc add` ran on outputs.
+In this sense `lock` causes any DVC-file to behave as a `.dvc` file that would be created by `dvc add` ran on outputs.

 ## Options